 Capital allocation works differently.

-A founder I know held 80% of his net worth in a single tech stock for three years post-exit.
-His reasoning made sense at the time—he knew the company, the stock kept climbing, and diversifying felt like admitting defeat.
+A founder held 80% of his net worth in a single tech stock for 3 years after the exit.
+His reasoning made sense at the time: he knew the company, the stock kept climbing, and diversifying felt like admitting defeat.
 Then a sector rotation knocked 40% off the position in six weeks.
 He diversified eventually.
 Just at a much worse price.

 The cognitive modes required for building versus preserving are fundamentally different.
 When building, speed matters.
-You make decisions with 70% confidence because waiting for 90% means missing the window.
-Feedback loops are tight—you know within weeks whether a hire worked out or a product resonated.
+You make decisions with 70% confidence because waiting for 90% confidence would miss the window.
+Feedback loops are tight; you know within weeks whether a hire worked out or a product resonated.

 Capital allocation operates on different physics.
 Private equity funds might not return meaningful distributions for seven years.
 Even public market positions need time horizons measured in years to separate signal from noise.

 The confidence that makes operators effective becomes dangerous when applied to domains where their pattern recognition hasn't been calibrated.
-A founder might have exceptional intuition about software markets—but that intuition says nothing about energy infrastructure or biotech or emerging market debt.
+A founder might have exceptional intuition about software markets, but that intuition says nothing about energy infrastructure, biotech or emerging markets debt.

 Why Architecture Beats Information